BrockDSL/Introduction-to-Text-Analysis-with-Voyant-Tools/README.md

 *	Reader: Reader allows you read the document being analyzed.
 *	Documents: The assembled documents in the Voyant session, if you are analyzing more than one document.
 *	Topics: Generates term clusters from the document.
-*	Links: The collocation of terms in a corpus displayed in a network.
+*	Contexts: Shows each occurence of a keyword with their context

 <ins>**Visualization Tools**</ins>